 NOTE: Lockers may be decorated school appropriately for birthdays and/or other approved celebrations.
-NO balloons or gift items may be carried throughout the school day.
-No exceptions will be made.
-All decorations must be removed by the following school day or will be removed by custodial staff.
+NO balloons or gift items may be carried throughout the school day..
+All decorations must be removed by the following school day or they may be removed by custodial staff.